dialpad/dialtone-legacy/docs/getting-started/installation.md

 desc: A quick start guide to adding Dialtone to your project.
 prev:
   text: About - Contributing
   link: /about/contributing
 ---

 ## Adding Dialtone To Your Project
-To take advantage of Dialtone's customizations, classes, and variables in your project, you will want to install Dialtone via <a href="https://www.npmjs.com/" class="d-link" target="_blank">npm</a>.
+To take advantage of Dialtone's customizations, classes, and variables in your project, you will want to install Dialtone via <a href="https://www.npmjs.com/" target="_blank">npm</a>.

 ```bash
 npm install @dialpad/dialtone